-The UFD3 relay provides all of the frequency-related functions necessary for the protection of a feeder or rotating equipment.
+The UM30 relay provides all of the voltage and frequency-related functions necessary for the protection of a feeder or rotating equipment.
 Two digital inputs are available to provide selective blocking of various functions.
 Five output relays are provided, of which four are programmable.
-All settings, measurements, and programming of the relay is possible through its front panel controls, or by means of a computer connected to the relay's RS485 communications port.
-The functions provided by the UFD3 are:
+All settings, measurements, and programming of the relay are possible through its front panel controls, or by means of a computer connected to the relay's RS485 communications port.
+The functions provided by the UM30 are: